Publishing

 body: { rootId, branchId },

-Publishing is per branch, not per entry, so a single root can have several branches live at once. getPublishedContent returns them all in variants, one per published branch (the stable default first).
+Publishing is per branch, not per entry, so a single root can have several branches live at once. getPublishedContent returns them all in variants, one per published branch (ordered by when each was published).
 This is the foundation for:

 - A/B tests: the A/B testing plugin publishes a control branch and one or more variant branches; the client picks which a visitor sees.